Say Hello to Nora Lee

 Sorry, Deb.
 She’s a scamp for sure.
 Of all of them, she needs the most reining in, I swear.
 I hope you and your readers enjoyed meeting Nora.

 Oh, Annie, we did.
 I hope I didn’t make her say too much–

 No worries.
 I’ll have to have another talk with her about her very vivid imagination.
 Maybe she can be a writer some day, right?
 Like you–

-Oh, I don’t know about that.
+Oh, for sure.
 Enjoyed talking to her–and you–of course.
 I’ll let you go now so you can catch up on that thirteen minutes.
 ‘Bye!

 Well, that was fun!
 What a lively bunch Annie has.
-Good thing she and Roger are young, relatively speaking.
-Too much liveliness for me, that’s for sure.
+Good thing she and Roger are young.
+Way too much liveliness for me, that’s for sure.

 I certainly hope this little chat fired up your curiosity about just what goes on in the Lee household.